GroundAura/The-Handy-Icon-Collection-Collective/docs/description-md/description_detailed.md

 - [Alchemy Reworked](https://www.nexusmods.com/skyrimspecialedition/mods/105386)

 \[center\]![Preview](https://raw.githubusercontent.com/GroundAura/The-Handy-Icon-Collection-Collective/main/docs/images/banners/Preview.png)\[/center\]
-Shows the icons and provides the paths you need to reference them in I4.
-For mod authors or if you just want to see all the icons.
+Shown here are the icons included in THICC and the file and label paths you need to reference them in I4 or COCKS.
+For mod authors or if you just want to preview all the icons.

 \[font=Verdana\]**Every icon pack is stored in ".../interface/"**\[/font\]